-Current Board Members 2020
+Current Board Members 2022

-Lindsey Li has almost a decade of experience serving on non-profit boards in the areas of research & advocacy, civic engagement, and social services, and joined ACAS in October 2018.
+Lindsey Li, Chair has almost a decade of experience serving on non-profit boards in the areas of research & advocacy, civic engagement, and social services, and joined ACAS in October 2018.
 Lindsey was previously employed at a philanthropic foundation and has also worked in social policy research, community development, child rights, fundraising, scholarship programming and marketing & communications.
 A first-generation Canadian raised the prairies, Lindsey completed an undergraduate degree in international development and globalization studies at the University of Ottawa as a Loran Scholar.
 She currently works in online events operations and hospitality.

-Raymund Carino is a settler from the Philippines who’s been living in Canada since 2011.
+Raymund Carino, Secretary is a settler from the Philippines who’s been living in Canada since 2011.
 He has a degree in Business Administration and completed a Project Management program.
 He currently works as a Sr Analyst in the Telecommunications industry.
 He has been a part of ACAS since 2019, and He has attended the SLAM men’s Conference, the PinkDOT event, and he regularly attends information sessions and events for the men’s program.
 He is also a member of Pride Toronto and OUTwrites, a Queer writing collective.
 When not working, you’ll see him at AGO or the park or a Karaoke bar (pre-COVID) or Karaoke zoom chat.
 He is a strong believer in positive thinking, and he wants to see ACAS as a community organization that helps Queer Asians find an inclusive, supportive, self-affirming environment much the same way he had found such a space in my short time with the group.